joric/oneliners/README.md

         return map(int.bit_count,range(n+1))
 ```

 You can also return linked list of values as `ListNode('a,b,...')`.
-This one is really hacky, but useful.
+This one is really tricky, but sometimes useful.

 * https://leetcode.com/problems/add-two-numbers